jstg004/blockchain_research/sidechains.md

 ### Hashpower attack resistance

+- a two-way peg using SPV proofs are forgeable by a 51% majority
+  - they are blockable by however much hashpower is needed to build a sufficiently long proof during the transfer's contest period
+    - if 33% hashpower can block a proof - then 67% is needed to successfully use a false proof

 #### Assurance contracts

+- sidechain's transaction fees are withheld from miners unless their hashpower is at least ~66% of that of the parent chain
+- designed into the cryptocurrency from the start
+- serve to increase the cost of blocking transfers

 #### Time-shifted fees

+- miners receive part of their fees in a block far in the future
+  - or spread across many blocks
+  - incentivized to keep the chain operational
+- could incentivize miners to receive fees out-of-band
+  - avoids the need to wait for future in-chain rewards
+- miners could receive a token enabling them to mine a low-difficulty block far into the future
+  - directly incentivizes its recipient to mine the chain

 #### Demurrage

+- block subsidies can be given to miners through demurrage to incentivize honest mining
+- only as much can be transferred to the parent chain or other sidechains as was transferred out
+  - fund reallocation would be localized to the sidechain in which it occurs

 #### Subsidy

+- a sidechain could issue its own separate native currency as a reward
+  - these coins would have a free-floating value
+  - this would not solve the volatility and market fragmentation issues

 #### Co-signed SPV proofs

+- introduces signer who must sign off on valid SPV proofs
+  - watching for false proofs
+  - results in a direct trade-off between centralization and security against a high hashpower attack
+- trade-offs include:
+  - signers may be required only for high value transfers
+  - signers may be required only when the sidechain hashpower is too small of a percentage of the parent chain's hashpower

 #### SNARKs

+- space efficient, quickly verifiable zero-knowledge cryptographic proofs which verify the completion of a computation
+- slow to generate - depending on computational power
+- the need of a trusted setup allows for the creator of the system the ability to create false proofs
+- possible for a low value/experimental sidechain which invokes a trusted authority whose only task is to execute trusted setup for a SNARK scheme
+  - then blocks that prove their changes to the unspent output set could be constructed
+    - this must be done in a zero-knowledge in the actual transactions
+  - could commit to the full verification of all previous blocks
+    - allows new users to get up to speed by verifying only the single latest block
+    - these proofs could also replace the DMMS used to move coins from another chain
+      - accomplished by proving that the sending chain is valid according to previously defined rules